semrush/intergalactic/website/docs/components/accordion/accordion.md

 ## Styles and sizes

-The `ChevronRight` icon could have m and l sizes and always has `margin-right: 8px` with all font sizes.
+The `ChevronRight` icon could have M and L sizes and always has `margin-right: 8px` with all font sizes.

 ![](static/margins.png)